 One good option is to get a Lifetime ISA, or LISA, which is a Government scheme that helps first time buyers boost their deposits.
 It allows you to save up to £4,000 every tax year until you turn 50, and the Government will add a monthly bonus of 25% to the amount saved.

 If you have a long-term savings plan, the following are good options:

 Also known as an Individual Savings Account, a Cash ISA allows you to save without paying tax on the interest earned, although there is a limit in how much you can pay into it yearly.

 Stocks and Shares ISA

 If you put money into a Stocks and Shares ISA, it will be invested in stocks and shares, giving you a return that is dependent on how they perform.
-There is risk attached to this option, so it is usually recommended to use this type of account for at least five years to reap the benefits.
+There is risk attached to this option (the value can go down as well as up), so it is usually recommended to use this type of account for at least five years to reap the benefits.

 You can use fixed-rate bonds for a set period of time, usually 1 to 5 years, allowing you to have a fixed interest rate on your savings.

 If you need to withdraw money without notice, current accounts are a good option.
-They can accommodate frequent deposits and withdrawals, and they usually have better interest rates than easy access accounts.
+They can accommodate frequent deposits and withdrawals, and they can sometimes have better interest rates than easy access accounts.

 If you plan to buy within a year, you might consider: